-NEI Global Relocation Company (NEI) provides an array of relocation and assignment management services to its customers.
-To help facilitate a smooth relocation, NEI may receive personal, nonpublic information from you and, at times, from your employer and others, about you and your family.
+NEI Global Relocation Company (NEI) provides an array of domestic and global relocation and assignment management services to its customers for which, NEI may receive personal, nonpublic information from you, your employer and others, about you and your family's relocation needs.
 This policy will help you understand what types of information are needed to effectively assist you, what is done with that information, and how the information is safeguarded.
+In this policy “You, you” includes individuals who use NEI’s services.
 By using the NEI website, you consent to the privacy practices described in this statement and agree to NEI’s terms and conditions.

 Types of Information NEI May Receive

 This policy covers information which can be personally identified as belonging to you and is not of a public nature.
 Examples of this information are Social Security numbers, bank account and routing numbers, salary and bonus information, ages, etc.